Ponce de Leon Springs (Atlanta): Popularity as a trolley park

 By the 1860s, the spring was under the private ownership of John Armistead.
-Around this time, the spring started to become a major source of Atlanta's water supply after Yancey Springs, another freshwater spring in the city, had been filled in in 1868 to make way for a new railroad in the city.
+Around this time, the spring started to become a major source of Atlanta's water supply after Yancey Springs, another freshwater spring in the city, had been filled in during 1868 to make way for a new railroad in the city.
 By 1870, Ponce de Leon Springs had also become a popular day trip destination for Atlanta citizens.
 With the spring's popularity well-established, Armistead began bottling the water and established a residential water delivery service by 1871.
 That same year, the Atlanta and Richmond Air-Line Railway constructed a railroad near the spring, which was located at the foot of its embankment.
 This railroad would later come under the ownership of Southern Railway.
-In 1872, an amphitheater with a dance pavilion was constructed near the spring, and that same year, a local businessman established an omnibus service to the spring, with a one-way fare of $0.50.
+In 1872, an amphitheater with a dance pavilion was constructed near the spring, and that same year, a local businessman established a horse-drawn omnibus service to the spring, with a one-way fare of $0.50.
 The service ran between the spring and Kimball House in downtown and helped to increase tourism to the spring.
 At the time, it was one of only a handful of public parks in the area, alongside Oglethorpe Park, Oakland Cemetery, and a small park near Atlanta City Hall.
 Around this same time, Richard Peters, a co-owner of the Atlanta Street Railway, took notice of the increasing popularity of the spring and had a route created to the location.
 This route, a part of the railway's Nine-Mile Circle, was an extension of their Peachtree Street line and followed a path that would later become known as Ponce de Leon Avenue, one of the most traveled thoroughfares in the city.
 The line opened in June 1874 and charged a fare of $0.10, which was twice the amount the railway charged for their other routes.
 This increased price was due to the remote location of the spring, which was in a sparsely populated area, and the line only ran for six months out of the year, as few people visited the spring during the winter.
 Additionally, the railway had had to construct a bridge across Clear Creek to reach the spring.
 By 1884, another rail company, the Gate City Street Railroad, had also established a line to take people from downtown to the spring.
 In 1875, an article in The Atlanta Constitution called the spring "Atlanta's Charming Suburban Resort".
 By this time, a bath house had also been built at the spring, and there were numerous vendors selling fruit and ice cream to the visitors.
 A ten-pin bowling alley was added by 1879, the same year that the spring was discussed in the national publication Harper's New Monthly Magazine, and by 1881, the spring was receiving several thousand visitors annually.
 The popularity of the spring during this time was part of a larger nationwide trend of trolley parks that had become popular in large cities throughout the United States.